phenixphp/phenix-docs/src/guide/README.md

 ## Development status

 Phenix is in active development, **not production ready**, I hope to release the first stable version very soon.

+## Project objective

+All basic features built constitute a minimum viable product (MVP), with the objective to obtain the PHP community support and continue with the framework development.
+The opportunity offered by the Amphp ecosystem has a lot of potential: asynchronous code, parallelism and concurrency in PHP.

+Let's create amazing applications with the full potential of PHP.